cfaheyCurveJumper/saferJSON-cfc/README.md

 _**Solution 2 STRICT: isValid( str, true )**_

 Use the "strict" implementation to test whether or not ColdFusion will be able to deserialize it.
-A JSON could pass normal validation, but still cause problems during deserialization.
-Use the strict options like this:
+A JSON string could pass normal validation, but still cause problems during deserialization.
+Use the strict option like this:

 	<!--- initiate our cfc --->
 	<cfobject name="json" component="safeJSON">